amelial9/milynotes/docs/index.md

     <a href="/milynotes/SQL/Index" class="details-link">Details</a>

--   Client-end Development
+-   Client-side Development

     ---

-    Amelia's notes about server from INFO 441
+    Notes about server from INFO 441

     <a href="/milynotes/INFO441/Index" class="details-link">Details</a>